tlhutch/test-playbooks/docs/testplan-2.1.0.md

 ### Feedback/issues/concerns

 * QA UI automation exists, but isn't run on a regular automatic basis through jenkins.
 Several UI changes to improve UI test-ability introduced regressions elsewhere in the UI.
 These would have been caught with existing UI automation.
+* We didn't specify the HA tower-manage interfaces in a detailed fashion in the spec (or update it), and eng didn't publish a "this is what we're doing" guide, so we end up reverse-engineering what got done, and QA isn't sure what to test, or what is supported.

 ### Recommendations